Sol LeWitt: Wall drawings

 LeWitt, who had moved to Spoleto, Italy, in the late 1970s credited his transition from graphite pencil or crayon to vivid ink washes, to his encounter with the frescoes of Giotto, Masaccio, and other early Florentine painters.
 In the late 1990s and early 2000s, he created highly saturated colorful acrylic wall drawings.
 While their forms are curvilinear, playful and seem almost random, they are also drawn according to an exacting set of guidelines.
 The bands are a standard width, for example, and no colored section may touch another section of the same color.

 In 2005 LeWitt began a series of 'scribble' wall drawings, so termed because they required the draftsmen to fill in areas of the wall by scribbling with graphite.
 The scribbling occurs at six different densities, which are indicated on the artist's diagrams and then mapped out in string on the surface of the wall.
 The gradations of scribble density produce a continuum of tone that implies three dimensions.
 The largest scribble wall drawing, Wall Drawing #1268, is on view at the Albright-Knox Art Gallery.

-According to the principle of his work, LeWitt's wall drawings are usually executed by people other than the artist himself.
-Even after his death, people are still making these drawings.
-He would therefore eventually use teams of assistants to create such works.
-Writing about making wall drawings, LeWitt himself observed in 1971 that "each person draws a line differently and each person understands words differently".
-Between 1968 and his death in 2007, LeWitt created more than 1,270 wall drawings.
-The wall drawings, executed on-site, generally exist for the duration of an exhibition; they are then destroyed, giving the work in its physical form an ephemeral quality.
-They can be installed, removed, and then reinstalled in another location, as many times as required for exhibition purposes.
-When transferred to another location, the number of walls can change only by ensuring that the proportions of the original diagram are retained.